-For studies evaluating the safety or effectiveness of medical devices or experiments using drugs, biologics, dietary supplements, and other compounds that may be considered a drug or device under FDA regulations, the investigator must indicate on the IRB application whether an IDE or IND is in place, and, if not, the basis for why an IDE or IND is not needed.
-Documentation must be provided by the sponsor or the sponsor-investigator.
-Documentation of the IND/IDE could be a:
+For studies evaluating the safety or effectiveness of medical devices or experiments using drugs, biologics, dietary supplements, and other compounds that may be considered a drug or device under FDA regulations, the

 - 1. Industry sponsored study with IND/IDE number indicated on the protocol; - 2.
 Letter/communication from FDA; - 3.
 Letter/communication from industry sponsor; or - 4.
 Other document and/or communication verifying the IND/IDE.